Quick answer

 Who are the Antwerp Six?

-Is Antwerp good for fashion shopping?
+Is Antwerp fashion shopping expensive?